SlavaSkill/PhoneBook-1/README.md

 # PhoneBook-1
-This is the first project aimed for
+This is my first project aimed to learn how to use massive and strings, and how it works.